This post was originally published November 15, 2016. It has been updated to include new green beauty brands.

 If products contain (this one is my worst) Mthylisothiaolinone, Diphenylguandine, Carba Mix, Iodine, Glutaraldehyde, Triclosan, Amalgum, Ethyleneglycol-dimethsacrylate (found in acrylic nails), Methyl methacrylate, NA50, Thimerosal, Benzoyl Peroxide and Polysorbate 80 I will have a major reaction.
 Oh and each of these names have about 15-50 other names they could be listed under.
 Needless to say, my life was turned upside down.

 Then I got to thinking, I’ve been putting some pretty nasty stuff on my face, hair and body in the name of beauty?
 We are so careful about what we eat these days, but what about what we are applying to our skin?
 Do we even give that a second thought?
 I do now.
 So I have been trying to discover and learn about beauty brands that are free of yucky stuff like silicones, talc, gluten, arcrylates, parabens, Glycols, artificial dyes or synthetic fragrances.
 Thankfully this task is not as hard as it might have been even 5 years ago.

-Some brands I have been testing and can use include:
+Some brands I have and can use include:

 The Body Shop (now has makeup too)

 Juice Beauty (which recently added makeup to their line of beauty products)

 If you would like more information also check out The Eco Well who are experts in this area.
 I am on my way!